• Skip to primary navigation

 • Uses just 7 total ingredients (8 if you count salt)

-A pot of deep red tomato sauce ready for the pasta to be added.
+Bef tomato sauce after it's finished cooking ready for spaghetti to be added.

 a strainer full of just-cooked al dente pasta